 - Flying Arts Alliance will notify successful applicants via phone.

-- Flying Arts Alliance will notify all applicants (ineligible, unsuccessful and successful) via email of the results of their application within 15 days of submission.
+- Flying Arts Alliance will notify all applicants (ineligible, unsuccessful and successful) via email of the results of their application within 15 business days of submission.

 Funding recipients will: